 Intrauterine insemination (IUI) and in-vitro fertilization (IVF) have both been shown to help women with endometriosis become pregnant.
 Endometriosis patients may also wish to consider surgery to remove the excess tissue.
 Some women have greater success becoming pregnant after the lesions have been surgically removed.

-If you suspect you may have endometriosis, or if you’ve been trying to become pregnant but haven’t been successful, consider reaching out to the Advanced Fertility Center of Texas.
+If you suspect you may have endometriosis, or if you’ve been trying to become pregnant but haven’t been successful, consider reaching out to Advanced Fertility Center of Texas.
 We specialize in identifying how underlying medical conditions may be impacting your fertility, and we would love to help you build the family of your dreams.
 Contact us to schedule an appointment today.